esimonetti/SugarDockerized/README.md

 All persistent storage is located within the `./data` directory tree within your local checkout of this git repository.
 * The Sugar application files served from the web servers and leveraged by the cronjob server have to be located in `./data/app/sugar/`.
 Within the web servers and the cronjob server the location is `/var/www/html/sugar/`.
 Everything within `./data/app/` can be accessed through the browser, but the Sugar instance files have to be within `./data/app/sugar/`
 * MySQL files are located in `./data/mysql/57/`
-* For Elasticsearch 1.7.5 files are located in `./data/elasticsearch/175/`.
-For Elasticsearch 5.6 files are located in `./data/elasticsearch/56/`.
-For Elasticsearch 5.4 files are located in `./data/elasticsearch/54/`
+* For Elasticsearch 5.6 files are located in `./data/elasticsearch/56/`.
+For Elasticsearch 5.4 files are located in `./data/elasticsearch/54/`.
+For Elasticsearch 1.7.5 files are located in `./data/elasticsearch/175/`.
 * Redis files are located in `./data/redis/`
 * LDAP files are located in `./data/ldap/`